sphinx-doc/sphinx/doc/tutorial/index.rst

 .. image:: /_static/tutorial/lumache-first-light.png

-*Eccolo!* You created your first HTML documentation using Sphinx.
+There we go!
+You created your first HTML documentation using Sphinx.

 .. todo::